Hellod035/eSNS_vel/README.md

 # eSNS-vel Library
 `Version 1.0.0`

-The QP implement of extended Saturation in the Null-Space (SNS) Inverse-Kinematics (IK).
+The QP implement of extended Saturation in the Null-Space (eSNS) Inverse-Kinematics (IK).

 ## References: